SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

     Figure 2.
 Examples of lesson materials used in previous drawing to learn experiments.
 All of these studies teach students about physical systems that have a definitive physical representation.
 </div>

-## Hypothesis

 We hypothesize that drawing will enhance learning of abstract concepts more effectively than concrete ones.
 For abstract lessons, we expect learning to increase as students generate more of their own drawings.
 For concrete lessons, we predict that guided drawing will most benefit learning by reducing cognitive demands.

 # Methods

 ## Participants

 A convenience sample of 238 undergraduate students was gathered from the University of California, San Diego Psychology Subject Pool.
 All participants received partial course credit for their participation.
 Twenty-five participants were excluded from data analysis, leaving a final sample of 213 participants.
 Of the 213 participants, 43 identified as male, 165 identified as female, and five identified as non-binary.
-A majority of participants were in their early twenties with a mean age of 20.27 (_SD_ = 1.93 years).
+A majority of participants were in their early twenties with a mean age of 20.27 ($s$ = 1.93 years).
 Fifty-seven students participated in the study condition, 54 in the copy condition, 54 in the complete condition, and 48 in the draw condition.

 ## Design

 We used a between-subjects design to manipulate participants' drawing experience and measure their learning from a lesson about black holes.
 Participants were randomly assigned to one of four drawing conditions, which varied by the degree to which they generated their illustrations: copying a provided illustration (“copy”), completing a partial illustration (“complete”), free drawing their own illustration (“draw”), or a control condition that involved no drawing (“study”).
 Learning was measured using multiple choice and open response questions designed to assess both the retention and transfer of the lesson content.
 We also measured participants' prior knowledge about physics and astronomy, their visual imagery ability, and their cognitive load during the learning activity to use as covariates in our analyses.
-The survey was designed to prevent participants from accessing the entire study at once or revisiting previous sections.
-While there was no time limit, participants were expected to complete the experiment within an hour.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">